OWASP/www-project-mobile-top-10/2023-risks/m9-insecure-data-storage.md

 **Unintended Data Sharing**: Improper handling of data sharing features within the application can result in unintended data leakage.
 If sensitive data is shared with unintended recipients or if the sharing process is not adequately secured, it can lead to privacy breaches.

-# How Do I Prevent ‘Insufficient Cryptography’?
+# How Do I Prevent ‘Insecure Data Storage’?

 To prevent insecure data storage in a mobile application and ensure the protection of sensitive data, the following security measures should be implemented: